Environmental Sustainability and the Trinity River Corridor Project

 Dallas began on the banks of the Trinity River.
 The water itself and lazy days of paddling on it have been part of the true fabric of North Texas for hundreds of years.
 From Native Americans navigating the river in paddling canoes, to ferry boats in the Age of Industrialization, the Trinity River has provided an avenue of leisurely and functional resourcefulness for the inhabitants along this waterway.

-Through the Trinity River Corridor Project, modern visitors to the river can begin to enjoy it in a new way as the visual evidence of progress appears along the floodway in the form of the Margaret Hunt Hill Bridge, the Santa Fe Trestle Trail, the Dallas Wave, the Pavaho Pump Station, and the mowed connections cropping up along the levee maintenance roads.
+Through Trinity Watershed Management and it's project, the Trinity River Corridor Project, modern visitors to the river can begin to enjoy it in a new way as the visual evidence of progress appears along the floodway in the form of the signature bridges and unique recreation areas.
+Currently, visitors can enjoy the sights and activities available at Ronald Kirk Bridge and Felix H. Lozada, Sr. Gateway, Trinity Skyline Trail, Trinity Overlook, Santa Fe Trestle Trail, Dallas Wave, MLK/Cedar Crest Bridge Gateway, Trinity Forest Trails, Lower Chain of Wetlands, Trinity River Audubon Center, Texas Horse Park, and the Great Trinity Forest Gateway and Horse Trails.

 Building a Greener Future

-Dallas has initiatives on all fronts to build a greener future for the City.
-These initiatives include Environmental Management Systems, ISO Certifications, Green Building Standards, Green Vehicle Fleet Standards, Renewable Energy, Energy Conservation, Air Quality Standards, Long-term Strategic Water Conservation Plan, Long-term Recycling and Waste Management Plan, Trinity River Initiatives, Great Trinity Forest 100-year Management Plan.
-Most important is the fact that Dallas is interested in being a leader in sustainable projects and environmental responsibility.
+Dallas has initiatives on all fronts to embrace an even greener future for the City.
+These initiatives include Environmental Management Systems, ISO Certifications, Green Building Standards, Green Vehicle Fleet Standards, Renewable Energy, Energy Conservation, Air Quality Standards, Long-term Strategic Water Conservation Planning, Long-term Recycling and Waste Management Plan, Trinity River and Trinity Watershed Management Initiatives, as well as, the Balanced Vision Plan, and the Great Trinity Forest 100-year Management Plan.
+Most important is the fact that Dallas' leadership and citizens strive to leave the city more resilient and better equipped to protect air quality, water quality, energy use, wildlife, and the land by implementing sustainable projects and fostering long-term environmental responsibility.

-To learn more about how the City of Dallas and the Trinity River Corridor Project are protecting the environment, visit GreenDallas.net and the Lewisville Aquatic Ecosystem Research Center.
+To learn more about how the City of Dallas is protecting the environment, visit